Bachelor of Science in

 • Writer

-Students in the Online Bachelor’s degree programs will be able to:
+Students in the Online Bachelor’s degree programs:

 • Attend classes on a flexible schedule that allows for work and family responsibilities